Golden Milk for Dogs

 Golden milk and turmeric lattes seem to be everywhere these days, but they’re rooted in a very old natural health beverage with lots of potential benefits.
 Traditional Indian recipes for golden milk typically use regular milk, but many modern recipes have been adapted to be non-dairy diet or vegan friendly with coconut milk.
 In addition to the milk and the turmeric, most are lightly spiced with other add-ins and sweetened.

 Some of the spices used in human golden milk recipes aren’t well suited to dogs and dogs don’t need the added sugars or sweeteners either.
 Turmeric can be a great health booster, but it’s also very messy.
 It will stain everything it touches, including your hands and your dogs!
 Not a great combo for messy slurping as dog-friendly drinks.
+Securing it in a yummy gummy is a great was to serve turmeric in small quantities with less mess.
+Pawfect.

 Turmeric in Easy Delicious Dog-Friendly Treat Form